-This blog explains how to set up a Magento website with Nginx web server on Alibaba Cloud ECS Ubuntu 14.04.
+This post will describe how you can set up a Magento website with a Nginx web server on an Alibaba Cloud ECS instance installed with Ubuntu 14.04.

-Magento is an open source platform specially designed to make flexible e-commerce websites.
-It’s written in PHP and offers business tools which fast tracks the development process and increase productivity.
-It’s one of the commonly used tools to build an e-commerce websites and has witnessed incredible user adoption until now.
-We will be working on the Magento version 126.96.36.199 in this tutorial.
+Magento is an open-source platform specially designed to make flexible e-commerce websites.
+It's written in PHP and offers business tools which fast tracks the development process and increase productivity.
+It's one of the commonly used tools to build an e-commerce websites and has witnessed incredible user adoption until now.
+We will be working on the Magento version 18.104.22.168 in this tutorial.

-Let's go through the steps of deploying Magento on Alibaba Cloud ECS.
+Let's go through the steps of deploying Magento on an Alibaba Cloud ECS instance.
 At this point, we have an Alibaba Cloud ECS server with Apache web server and PHP installed.
 Now, we are going to create a database and user for Magento, which will be used as a datastore for the website.

-1. Click on the instance name or manage in the RDS console to navigate to the configuration page for that particular RDS instance.
+1. Click on the instance name or manage in the ApsaraDB for RDS console to navigate to the configuration page for that particular RDS instance.

 2. Navigate to Account Management to create a Database user.
-Click on Create Account to create a new user account for RDS.
+Click on Create Account to create a new user account for ApsaraDB for RDS.

 4. A database account has been set up for Magento